Get Inside Tips on How to Select Your TEFL Course Location & Date

 Quick Tip!
 Consider not only the course start dates, but end dates!
 Leave yourself time between the end of the course and your anticipated departure.
 There are always loose ends to tie up, and it’s better to feel relaxed than rushed before making a move!

 Enroll & Begin Your Online TEFL Class at Least 4-6 Months Before You Plan on Heading Abroad

-International TEFL Academy's internationally accredited 170-hour Online TEFL Class is 11 weeks, or 13 if you take the optional modules that provide additional specialized training for teaching English to young learners and business professionals (these modules are not required, but are included with tuition).
+International TEFL Academy's internationally accredited 170-hour Online TEFL Class is 11 weeks, or 13 if you take a 2-week Specialty class.
 In addition, students who do not complete their 20-hour practicum (live practice teaching) during the academic portion of the course, have a 60-day extension to complete it.
 That means your online TEFL class can take from just under 3 months up to 5 months.

 In addition, if you are planning to interview for a teaching job in Asia, or the Middle East (or select countries in Latin America and Europe, like Chile or Turkey), the process of beginning your job search, interviewing, accepting a job, and then making travel/visa arrangements typically takes 3-6 months.
 The good news is that you can begin working on this process with Job Search Guidance advisors during the online class, but still the bottom line is that you should plan on the process of getting certified and lining up a job taking 4-6 months.

 NOTE: Online TEFL Classes begin every two weeks and classes often fill 2-4 weeks in advance, so don't wait until the last minute to enroll in your preferred course date.
 Check specific course dates and availability.

 Are you planning on teaching directly after your course or do you want to get trained with the goal of teaching in the next 6 – 12 months?